evilmartians/chef-prometheus-exporters/README.md

 # prometheus_exporters

-Pretty straightforward cookbook to install and configure some node exporters for Prometheus installation.
+Pretty straightforward cookbook to install and configure various Prometheus exporters on systems to be monitored by Prometheus.

 I've decided I want them to be available via chef custom resources (who knows where I would like to invoke them from) and all in one place.